ARA recognizes the direct and indirect environmental impacts that our business has in the cities

 commitment to our green causes.

-ARA manages over 50 buildings in the Asia Pacific region.
+ARA manages close to 100 properties in the Asia Pacific region.
 Our property managers are mindful of and practise green initiatives such as recycling and reduction of energy and resource use.
-Whether it is a building under construction or an operational building undergoing renovation, we will incorporate green features during the process.
+Whether it is a property under construction or an existing property undergoing asset enhancement, we will incorporate green features during the process.